lists in alphabetical order

 Jeanette moved to Port Ludlow in 1990 when she found her wished for home and studio on Mats Mats Bay.
 She taught watercolor and design for Peninsula College.
 Jeanette currently serves Northwind Arts Center as president of the board and for 18 years as the director of Art Port Townsend.

 Board Member | Corporate Secretary

 After recently retiring from a career as Chief Executive Officer of a non-profit in Alaska, Sandy left the Land of the Midnight Sun after 33 years and moved to Port Townsend with her husband Phil.
 Growing up in Minnesota, she graduated from the University of Minnesota, Duluth, with a degree in Secondary Education and Fine Arts and the aspiration of being an art teacher.
 As Corporate Secretary of the Board, Sandy brings her years of experience and knowledge of non-profit management to Northwind Art Center.
-Outside of her volunteer work, you can find Sandy on the bike trail, expressing her creativity in the garden, or having her patience tested on the golf course
+Outside of her volunteer work with various local organizations, you can find Sandy on the bike trail, or expressing her creativity in her garden.